Jak-Kav/splitflap/README.md

 `arduino/splitflap/esp32/splitflap/main.cpp`
 When editing the project, make sure you are using PlatformIO, and make sure the enviornment is set to `chainlink`.
 This is the only one that will work with the hardware and mechanical options implemented.

+### BUILD & RELEASE
+You can push commit to this repo as normal.
+The GitHub Actions will always bulid the firmware and confirm that it compiles and builds ok.
+If the commit is ready for a build and _RELEASE_, then simply add `*RELEASE*` to the commit message followed by `*V*` and a version number.
+I.e., `Feature X Added - *RELEASE* *V* 1.1.0` and this will build the firmware and automatically create a GitHub Release with that version number.

 Below is the original README:
 - - - - - -
 This is a DIY [split-flap display](https://en.wikipedia.org/wiki/Split-flap_display).